huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 [^5]: Sometimes you need more action, sometimes you need a better strategy.
 [^6]: “Ask how something can be done rather than say it can't be done.” — Bo Bennett
 [^7]: “When someone tells me 'no,' it doesn't mean I can't do it, it simply means I can't do it with them.” — Karen E. Quinones Miller
+[^8]: “To each, there comes in their lifetime a special moment when they are figuratively tapped on the shoulder and offered the chance to do a very special thing.
+What a tragedy if that moment finds them unprepared.” — Winston Churchill
-[^8]: Remember: it's not my responsibility to change the narrative that other people have about me.
+[^9]: Remember: it's not my responsibility to change the narrative that other people have about me.